gaellafond/time-tracker/README.md

 ## Installation

-Copy the file [`target/time-tracker.html`](https://github.com/gaellafond/time-tracker/raw/master/target/time-tracker.html)
-<a href="https://github.com/gaellafond/time-tracker/raw/master/target/time-tracker.html" download>`target/time-tracker.html`</a>
-on your computer and load it on a web browser.
+Copy the file [`target/time-tracker.html`](https://github.com/gaellafond/time-tracker/raw/master/target/time-tracker.html) on your computer and load it on a web browser.
+Use `Right Click` and `Save link as...` to download the file.

 The Time Tracker uses local storage in your browser to save your times and so your data only exists on your local machine in the one browser that you ran the app.
 If you switch